Khobragade Multispeciality Hospital

 1. Watchful Waiting

-Most cysts resolve within a few months
+• Most cysts resolve naturally within a few months

-No immediate medication or surgery is required
+• No medication or surgery is required initially

 2. Medications